 If I don't live in the local area, can I still have counselling with you?
 Yes.
 We offer counselling via Skype (or VSee) or via telephone.

 Is what I tell you confidential?
 Yes, it is confidential, but we do not promise absolute secrecy.
 What that means is that there are a very few occasions when we might need to talk to another trusted professional adult about what you tell us.
 If we felt you were very likely to harm yourself or others, we have a duty of care to consult with other relevant professionals.
-If you reveal risk to vulnerable children or adults, or involvement in serious crime (for example rape, murder, money laundering, drug trafficking, acts of terrorism), we would again need to consult with other professionals.
+If you reveal risk to vulnerable children or adults, or involvement in serious crime we would again need to consult with other professionals.
 And if subpoenaed to attend a court of law about what took place in our sessions, we would have to go, even though we wouldn't want to.
 It is confidential, but is not absolutely secret under all circumstances.

 Are you qualified?
 Yes.
 James Rye, the counsellor at CBT Counsellor, has many years of recognised training in a variety of modalities at British Universities.
 He has also many years of professional practice and has gained high professional status.
 For details see our CBT Counsellor page.

-What records do you keep?
+What records do you keep and why do you keep them?
 At the end of every session I will make brief hand-written or typed notes.
 There purpose is simply to help me remember the key points of our discussion for next time.

 Are those records part of the National Health Service System?
 These records ARE NOT part of any NHS record system.